s-fleck/lgr/README.md

 ## Development status

-lgr in general is stable and safe for use, but the following features are still experimental:
+lgr in general is stable and safe for use, but **the following features are still experimental**:

 -   Database appenders which are available from the separate package [lgrExtra](https://github.com/s-fleck/lgrExtra).
 -   yaml/json config files for loggers (do not yet support all planned features)
 -   The documentation in general.
-I’m still hoping for more R6-specific features in [roxygen2](https://github.com/r-lib/roxygen2)) before I invest more time in object documentation.
+I’m still hoping for more R6-specific features in [roxygen2](https://github.com/r-lib/roxygen2) before I invest more time in object documentation.

 ## Dependencies